FraBomba6/dl_assignment2/report/report.md

 ## XLNetForMultipleChoice

 Other attempts involved the usage of the **XLNetForMultipleChoice** transformer model, which, in some cases, provides a few improvements compared to BERT.
-Even in this case, though, the same performances of the previously attemptes models were observed.
+Even in this case, though, the same performances of the previously attempted models were observed.

 # Conclusions

+Multiple models have been tested, but none of them could be determined to be sufficient in order to solve the task assigned.
+As outlined previously, no one has shown any significant improvement compared to the others.
+Moreover, the _drift_ observed in each model after the training phase causes a negative impact on the model, making it unusable for predictions.
+Despite the efforts, no sensible reason could be determined in order to prevent the latter effect to happen during training.